Nick Pope (footballer)

 Pope started his career in Ipswich Town's youth teams and after being released aged 16, he joined Bury Town.
-He signed for League One club Charlton Athletic in May 2011, before having loan spells with Harrow Borough, Welling United, Cambridge United, Aldershot Town, York City, and Bury.
-Pope joined Burnley of the Premier League in July 2016 and made his England debut two years later.
-He joined Newcastle United in June 2022.
+He signed for League One club Charlton Athletic in May 2011, before having loan spells with Harrow Borough, Welling United, Cambridge United, Aldershot Town, York City and Bury.
+In July 2016, Pope joined Premier League club Burnley, where he remained until the club's relegation in May 2022, after which he signed for Newcastle the following month.

+In 2018, Pope made his debut for the England national team, and has been a member of the 2018 FIFA World Cup and 2022 FIFA World Cup squads.

+Early life

+Nicholas David Pope was born on 19 April 1992 in Soham, Cambridgeshire.
+He attended St Andrew's Primary School in Soham and was in the same class as murdered schoolgirls Holly Wells and Jessica Chapman.
+He later attended King's School in nearby Ely.

 Club career

 Early career

-Born in Soham, Cambridgeshire, Pope attended King's School in nearby Ely.
 An Ipswich Town season ticket holder, he began his career at the club's youth set-up at the age of 10 and remained with Ipswich until being released aged 16.
 Following his release by Ipswich, he joined non-League club Bury Town in 2008.
 Having challenged and temporarily replaced Marcus Garnham, Pope proved he was capable at that level when he wore the number one shirt for Bury Town for a number of first-team matches after initially debuting for the team at just 16 years of age.
 Manager Richard Wilkins described Pope as "the most naturally-talented player to progress through the ranks at the West Suffolk Sports Academy and Bury Town" and said "I honestly think Nick Pope can go all the way to the top."
 Pope was also a member of the West Suffolk College squad and has represented an England Colleges squad.